websemantics/pyrocms-theme/README.md

 ## Skins

-This theme was designed to enable drastic changes to the style, layout and user experience with minimal effort on the behalf of the developer using theme variables.
+This theme was designed to enable drastic changes to the style, layout and user experience with minimal effort on the behalf of the developer using theme variables via skins.

+A skin is a light way to redesign and customize the default theme design to suite your needs.
+The `default theme skin`, [Plus Skin](https://github.com/websemantics/plus-skin), shown below, features a sidebar, one of many layout options provided with this theme.

 ![Plus Skin](https://github.com/websemantics/plus-skin/raw/master/resources/img/plus.png)

-Screenshot above shows the `default theme skin`, [Plus Skin](https://github.com/websemantics/plus-skin), features a sidebar, one of many layout options provided with this theme.

-A skin is a light way to redesign and customize the default theme design to suite your needs.
 The theme comes with a number of skins as you can see below.
+Each of these skins come as an addon package that you can require individually or through this theme.

 | [Official](https://github.com/websemantics/pyrocms-skin) | [Default](https://github.com/websemantics/plus-skin) |
 |---|---|